Categorical New Foundations: Where to go from here?

 \begin{que} Can the axioms of $\mathrm{(I)ML(U)}_\mathsf{Cat}$ be simplified?
 In particular, is it necessary to include the axioms of Heyting categories or do these follow from the other axioms? \end{que}

-To be able to interpret the set theory in the categorical semantics, this paper introduces the axiomatization $\mathrm{(I)ML(U)}_\mathsf{Cat}$ corresponding to predicative $\mathrm{(I)ML(U)}_\mathrm{Class}$.
+To be able to interpret the set theory in the categorical semantics, this research introduces the axiomatization $\mathrm{(I)ML(U)}_\mathsf{Cat}$ corresponding to predicative $\mathrm{(I)ML(U)}_\mathrm{Class}$.
 This is analogous to the categories of classes for conventional set theory studied e.g. in \cite{ABSS14}.
 But it remains to answer:

 \begin{que} How should the speculative theory $\mathrm{(I)NF(U)}_\mathsf{Cat}$ naturally be axiomatized?
 I.e. what is the natural generalization of $\mathrm{(I)NF(U)}_\mathsf{Set}$ to category theory, analogous to topos theory as the natural generalization of conventional set theory?
-Moreover, can any category modelling this theory be canonically extended to a model of $\mathrm{(I)ML(U)}_\mathsf{Cat}$, or under what conditions are such extensions possible? \end{que}
+Moreover, can any category modeling this theory be canonically extended to a model of $\mathrm{(I)ML(U)}_\mathsf{Cat}$, or under what conditions are such extensions possible? \end{que}

 Closely intertwined with this question, is the potential project of generalizing to topos theory the techniques of automorphisms and self-embeddings of non-standard models of set theory.
-In particular, the endofunctor $\mathbf{T}$ considered in this paper should arise from an automorphism or self-embedding of a topos.
-This would be a natural approach to constructing a rich variety of categories modelling the speculative theory $\mathrm{(I)NF(U)}_\mathsf{Cat}$, many of which would presumably be extendible to models of $\mathrm{(I)ML(U)}_\mathsf{Cat}$.
+In particular, the endofunctor $\mathbf{T}$ considered in this research should arise from an automorphism or self-embedding of a topos.
+This would be a natural approach to constructing a rich variety of categories modeling the speculative theory $\mathrm{(I)NF(U)}_\mathsf{Cat}$, many of which would presumably be extensible to models of $\mathrm{(I)ML(U)}_\mathsf{Cat}$.